staslev/LeetCode-refactored/content/arrays/LongestSubstringWithoutRepeatingCharacters.md

 I intentionally keep this main method comment free so it's easier to focus solely one the code, and see how it reflects the main steps described in the previously devised strategy:

 1. Extend (stretch) `window.end` to the right until the end of the string is reached, or a duplicate violates uniqueness
-2. If a duplicate was encountered, adjust `window.start` and `window.end` in a way that reuses previous work
+2. If a duplicate was encountered, adjust `window.start` in a way that reuses previous work
 3. Repeat (1) + (2)

-In order to properly handle cases where the loop is skipped, i.e., in cases where `window.end + 1 >= str.length()` which can be the case when `str.length() == 0` or `str.length() == 1` we perform one last `Math.max(longest, windowLength(window))` before returning the final answer.
+In order to properly handle cases where the window was extended until the string's end, and the `while` loop's condition is not met, we perform one last `Math.max(longest, windowLength(window))` before returning the final answer.

-Since we'll be dealing with `window.start` and `window.end` quite a lot, I'd recommend making the access to a window's start and end coordinates extremely easy and clear.
+Since we'll be dealing with `window.start` and `window.end` quite a lot, I like the idea of making the access to a window's start and end coordinates easy.

 ```java
 // cosmetics, to allow window[START/END] instead of window[0/1]
 private static final int START = 0;
 private static final int END = 1;
 ```

 ```java
 private int windowLength(int[] window) {